siderolabs/talos/website/content/docs/v0.12/Introduction/what-is-new.md

 ### Equinix Metal

-Added support for Equinix Metal IPs for the Talos virtual (shared) IP (option `equnixMetal` under `vip` in the machine configuration).
+Added support for Equinix Metal IPs for the Talos virtual (shared) IP (option `equinixMetal` under `vip` in the machine configuration).
 Talos automatically re-assigns IP using the Equinix Metal API when leadership changes.

 ### Support for Self-hosted Control Plane Dropped